 Real life examples:

-20 year old Ronnie posted 6 nude photos of his 18 year old ex-girlfriend on Facebook as revenge for breaking up with him.
-Ronnie’s ex-girlfriend reported this to the police and he removed the photos for a short time.
-When Ronnie re-posted those photos later that day, the Police arrested and charged Ronnie with posting indecent pictures.
-Ronnie was given 6 months home detention and was left with a criminal record.
+A 20 year old boy posted 6 nude photos of his 18 year old ex-girlfriend on Facebook as revenge for breaking up with him.
+His ex-girlfriend reported this to the police and he removed the photos for a short time.
+When he re-posted those photos later that day, the Police arrested and charged him with posting indecent pictures.
+He was given 6 months home detention and was left with a criminal record.

-Jason repeatedly sent unwanted sexy pictures to a new friend by SMS on his mobile.
+In another case, a boy repeatedly sent unwanted sexy pictures to a new friend by SMS on his mobile.
 His friend was intimidated by the pictures he sent.
-Jason was charged with menacing, harassing or offensive use of a mobile for each SMS he sent.
-He was sent to gaol for 12 months.
+He was charged with menacing, harassing or offensive use of a mobile for each SMS he sent.
+He was sent to jail for 12 months.

 What if you didn’t know or agree to your picture or video being taken in the first place?

 It is a crime for someone to take a picture or video of you doing a private activity if you didn’t know or didn’t agree.
 Private activities are things that you do in private when you don’t expect to be watched.
 They can include:

 - using the toilet;